gflow33/astar-docs/docs/builder-guides/xvm_wasm/set_up_your_ask_environement.md

 ## What is Ask!?

-Ask! is a framework for AssemblyScript developers to write WASM smart contracts for `pallet-contracts`.
+Ask! is a framework for AssemblyScript developers to write Wasm smart contracts for `pallet-contracts`.
 Its syntax is similar to TypeScript.
-[Current project](https://polkadot.polkassembly.io/post/949) is funded by Polkadot treasury.
 Please keep in mind that Ask! is still under development and no release is available at the moment.

 ## Ask!
 Environment Setup